San Diego Divorce Attorneys

 A: California is a no-fault state.
 Because of this, no one spouse has to be found “at fault” before the other spouse files for divorce.
-In San Diego, couples usually state irreconcilable differences as the reason for their divorce.
+In La Jolla and San Diego, couples usually state irreconcilable differences as the reason for their divorce.
 This simply means that there was a problem or disagreement so big in the marriage that the two people were unable to resolve it.
 It does not matter what the issue is; only that the couple would like a divorce.

 Q: How long does it take to get a divorce?